markwest1972/voice-controlled-zumo/readme.md

 ##Disclaimer##
 - This is my first JavaScript project.
-- This is my first google speech project.
+- This is my first Google Speech project.
-- This is my first arduino project.
+- This is my first Arduino project.
-- This is my first node.js project.
+- This is my first Node.js project.
 - This is my first Git project.
 - This is my first GitHib project.

 Get the picture?
-I'm a newbie.
+I'm a complete newbie.
 But I'm here to learn so if you have any comments or suggestions, let me know!

 ##Installation##
 1. Install node.js.